janikvonrotz/janikvonrotz.ch/content/page/cv.md

 * Requirements engineering – Analyze and process customers’ requirements.
 * Project management – Agile and classic.
-* Knowledge management – Document and populate technical knowledge.
+* Knowledge sharing – Document and populate technical knowledge.
 * DevOps - Contribute to software development and operation processes.
 * System integration – Manage Linux based systems and integrate software into complex environments.
 * Team collaboration – Introduce or enhance team collaboration with a variety of tools.